The hottest new trend but what are they?

 - The experience of watching long videos via screenshare is not good.
 It is a stream of a streamed content.
 It is akin to photocopying a photocopy.
-So issues with audio and video synchronisation, freezing and loss of audio are common.
+So, issues with audio and video synchronisation, freezing and loss of audio are common.
 It may be playing fine on your end, but not for the students.
-Your broadband connection and your students’ broadband or data are affect the experience of ‘watching’.
+Your broadband connection and your students’ broadband or data can affect the experience of ‘watching’.

 - Students cannot use video accessibility controls.
-So say you have a student who uses the closed captions (subtitle text) on videos, they will not be able to use those on your ‘streamed’ version of the video.
+So, say you have a student who uses the closed captions (subtitle text) on videos, they will not be able to use those on your ‘streamed’ version of the video.
 Students who make use of accessibility controls may not have disclosed their disability, so it is not possible to assume that access to these controls is not needed.
 Also, if you have a noisy environment, no headphones and distractions turning on the closed captions is a necessary option for anyone.

 - Digital Rights Management, or DRM is implemented in Microsoft Teams.
-So we have found that in some cases a video can play on your screen but it you try to screenshare it with others it is blocked by DRM in Teams, so the ‘viewers’ only see a black window where the video should display.
+So, we have found that in some cases a video can play on your screen but it you try to screen share it with others it is blocked by DRM in Teams, so the ‘viewers’ only see a black window where the video should display.

 However, having said all of this we are still pro-Watch Party…

-Solution : The best way of running a Watch Party
+Solution: The best way of running a Watch Party

 Run your Watch Party with the same format but you will asynchronously, yet synchronously watch together.
 What we mean by this is you provide a window of time for students to watch and then they all go away and watch the video on their own computers/devices using a link.
 This can work really well.
 To add to the feeling of watching together folks can stay in the Teams call or use chat to be ‘present’.
 You can use it as a backchannel for discussing observations and questions about the video.
 To make this process run effectively we recommend setting up a folder in your module with the structure and links for the session ready to go.
 You can also provide these via the Microsoft Team on the day, for ease of access.

 Please also be aware that you need to take steps to ensure that disabled students are able to access your content.
 These include, but are not limited to, checking the accuracy of closed captions.
 Also, if you have a video with limited audio description/exposition you may need to explain what is going on by providing an accompanying written description or an audio description track.
 Remember these requirements can support interpretation and cognition as well as being related to seeing or hearing the video content.
-If you need advice on how to do this please contact your school’s Learning Technologist liaison.
+If you need advice on how to do this, please contact your school’s Learning Technologist liaison.

 Inside the Content Folder in My Studies (Blackboard Learn VLE)

 Click on the image below to see a larger version on a new tab.
 The layout shown below includes: ‘What is a Watch Party?’; the schedule; instructions for accessing the video smart chapters; the video (or if you have separate videos these would be here).
-Than any activities or worksheets would be included below.
+Then any activities or worksheets would be included below.